jonboulle/nstack-docs/quick_start/workflow_power.rst

 .. _workflow_power:

-Example Part #2 : More Powerful Workflows
+Example Part #2: More Powerful Workflows
 *****************************************

+Now that we have published our iris classifier to NStack as a module, we can use it to demonstrate some of the more powerful features of the workflow engine.

 Workflows as modules
 ====================